-Note that most of variables are measured in terms of gaps, i.e. deviations from the long-term trend calculated through a Hodrick-Prescott filter.
-Our first variable is a proxy for the external demand conditions relevant to the Chilean economy, and is constructed from sectoral indices of World Merchandise Export Volume published by the World Trade Organization (WTO).
-In order to aggregate them in a single index that captures the dynamism of the external demand for Chilean products, we use the sectoral share of Chilean exports.
-As with most domestic series, the source used to construct the sectoral share of Chilean exports is Braun et. al. (2000), publication that contains many series for the Chilean Economy during the period 1810-1995.
-For the extension of the export shares series until 2003, our source is Central Bank of Chile (CBCh).
+Note that most of variables are measured in terms of gaps, i.e. deviations from the long-term trend calculated through a Hodrick-Prescott filter.10 Our first variable is a proxy for the external demand conditions relevant to the Chilean economy, and is constructed from sectoral indices of World Merchandise Export Volume published by the World Trade Organization (WTO).11 In order to aggregate them in a single index that captures the dynamism of the external demand for Chilean products, we use the sectoral share of Chilean exports.
+As with most domestic series, the source used to construct the sectoral share of Chilean Economy during the period 1810-1995.12 For the extension of the export shares series until 2003, our source is Central Bank of Chile (CBCh).
 The same combination of sources is used